NecsusECS/Necsus/README.md

 proc myApp() {.necsus([~spawnSomeComponent, ~spawnAnotherComponent], newNecsusConf()).}
 ```

-It's worth mentioning that if you start usin type aliases, Nim's type system has a tendency to hide those
+It's worth mentioning that if you start using type aliases, Nim's type system tends to hide those
 from the macro system -- they generally get resolved directly down to the type they are aliasing.
 To work around that,
-you can add in explicit type declarations or use templates to define your systems.
+you can add explicit type declarations or use templates to define your systems.

 #### Game State Management

-Often times, games will have various states they can be in at a high level.
+Oftentimes, games will have various states they can be in at a high level.
 For example, your game may have states to
 represent "loading", "playing", "won" or "lost".
 For this, you can annotate a system with the `active` pragma so it
 only executes when the game is in a specific state. `Shared` directives are then used for changing between states.